veksh/ovfconf/README.md

 # ovfconf

-This simple script allows to customize VMs (deployed from OVF template or cloned in vCenter) with new hostname and network address, and optionally reconfigure software after address change.
+Simple script to customize VM clones (or OVF template deployments) with new network settings taken from OVF/vApp metadata

 # Overview

 OVF Environment is a way to pass arbitrary data to guest VM on power on, widely used to customize network parameters while deploying OVF templates.
-In form of "vApp properties" it could be used to customize VM metadata and pass it from vCenter to VM at startup, and this script using that for OS customization.
+In form of "vApp properties" it could be also used to customize VM metadata in vCenter and to pass it to VM at startup.
+This script reads that metadata and updates OS configuration on change.
 Script is short, relatively easy to extend and not have external dependences like XML parsers, making it easy to integrate it in golden VM templates or OVF images.

 See [OVF specification][ovf-spec] and William Lam [blog][lam-ovf-environment] for further details about OVF Environment, and VMware [blog][vmware-ovf-blog] for some earlier